kazurayam/inspectus4katalon-sample-project/docs/index.md

 ### How "Test Cases/DuckDuckGo" works

--   It visits a single Web site.
+-   The Test Case [DuckDuckGo/main](../Scripts/DuckDuckGo/main/Script1667437517277.groovy) visits a single Web site.

 -   It navigates through the site for a few web pages.